kindy235/mysignals/README.md

 ### Architecture

-The design Pattern use for android developement is MVVM
+The design Pattern used for android developement is MVVM:

 ![API Launcher](https://journaldev.nyc3.digitaloceanspaces.com/2018/04/android-mvvm-pattern.png "MySignals device and Sensors")